-One consequence of the diversified funding strategy is that funds raised were no longer attributed to specific beneficiary Member States.
+One consequence of the diversified funding strategy is that funds raised were no longer attributed to specific BMS.
 The funds were pooled and then disbursed to programme countries upon request.
-As before, in 2023 the EFSF's strategy continued to focus on standard benchmark and tap issues.
-The EFSF responded to investor demand with flexibility, conducting transactions such as a dual tranche of a $\notin$ 4.0 billion 10-year bond and a $\notin$ 2.0 billion 3-year bond.
-These transactions had total order books in excess of $\notin$ 17.5 billion and yields of 2.96% and 2.81% respectively.
-A $\notin$ 2.0 billion 15-year bond and a tap of a 3-year bond $\notin$ 1.0 billion were issued in January.
-A $\notin$ 4.0 billion 5.5-year bond and $\notin$ 3 billion 7 year bond were issued in April and July.
+As before, in 2024 the EFSF's strategy continued to focus on standard benchmark and tap issues.
+The EFSF responded to investor demand with flexibility, conducting transactions such as a dual tranche of a €5.0 billion 5-year bond and a €2.0 billion tap of an outstanding 15-year bond in January.
+These transactions had total order books in excess of €46 billion and yields of 2.724% and 3.174% respectively.
+A €4.0 billion 10-year bond with yield 2.904% and order book above €11.0 billion was issued in February.
+In May another dual tranche consisting of a €1.5 billion tap of an outstanding 4-year bond and a new €2.5 billion 7-year bond were issued.
+Reoffer yields of both bonds were 2.990% and 2.933% respectively, whilst the combined orderbook surpassed €33 billion.
+EFSF issuance for the year was concluded at the end of August with a third dual-tranche transaction.
+An outstanding 7-year bond was tapped for €2 billion at a reoffer yield of 2.691% and combined with a new €3 billion 3-year bond with a yield of 2.594%.
+The total order book size for the transaction exceeded €13.5 billion.

-As of 31 December 2023, the EFSF had been assigned an AA rating by Standard & Poor's, an Aaa rating by Moody's and an AA- by Fitch Ratings.
+As of 31 December 2024, the EFSF had been assigned an AA- rating by Standard & Poor's, an Aaa rating by Moody's and an AA- by Fitch Ratings.
 All three major credit rating agencies also gave the EFSF the highest possible short-term rating - Standard and Poor's (A1+); Moody's (P-1) and Fitch Ratings (F1+).

-In 2023, under the diversified funding strategy, the EFSF continued to issue long-term bonds with different maturities.
-All 2023 bond issuances were successfully placed, raising a total of €20 billion.
+In 2024, under the diversified funding strategy, the EFSF continued to issue long-term bonds with different maturities.
+All 2024 bond issuances were successfully placed, raising a total of €20 billion.

-On 31 December 2023, the nominal outstanding amount of bonds issued was €189.2 billion.
-The balance includes bonds issued under the diversified funding strategy, which corresponds to €161.1 billion.
+On 31 December 2024, the nominal outstanding amount of bonds issued was €185.7 billion.